etorres-revature/Weather_Dashboard/README.md

 ![Weather Dashboard Popular Cities](./assets/images/screenshots/weather-dashboard-popular-cities.png)

-Additionally, users of the [Weather Dashboard](https://etorres-revature.github.io/Weather_Dashboard/) can search for a city for which he/she wants to know the weatehr conditions.
-When the user enters the name of the city, the app takes the entered city name and gets the latitude and longitude coordinate3s from OpenCage.
+Additionally, users of the [Weather Dashboard](https://etorres-revature.github.io/Weather_Dashboard/) can search for a city for which he/she wants to know the weather conditions.
+When the user enters the name of the city, the app takes the entered city name and gets the latitude and longitude coordinates from OpenCage.
 Once OpenCage has returned the latitutde and longitude coordinates, they are used to get the weather conditions from OpenWeather.
 The information from OpenWeather is then displayed in the appropriate spaces in the dashboard.

 [Weather Dashboard](https://etorres-revature.github.io/Weather_Dashboard/) keeps track of cities that have been searched.
 The searched cities are added to the "Previous Searches" list under the "Popular Cities".
-Accordingly, each of the cities in the "Previous Searches" list is added to an object in local storage, so that the list is persistent.
+Accordingly, each of the cities in the "Previous Searches" list is added to an object in local storage so that the list is persistent.

 ![Weather Dashboard Search List](./assets/images/screenshots/weather-dashboard-search-list.png)